|

 14.00 TIRES AND WHEELS AND BRAKES

-14.01 Wheels must be correct, including correct diameter,
+14.01 Wheels must be correct, including correct diameter, width

-width and material.
+and material.

-the correct wheel is narrower than that.
+is narrower than that.
 Reproduction wheels OK.

 14.02 All 4 wheels and tires must be same size.